elementor/elementor-developers-docs/src/controls/conditional-display.md

 ## Equality Operators

-A condition has two equality operators, it can check whether the control value *equal* OR *not equal* to some value.
+A condition has two equality operators, it can check whether the control value is *equal* OR *not equal* to a value.

 ### Equality Check

-Display controls only if the dependent control equals to some value:
+Display controls only if the dependent control equals a certain value:

 ```php
 'condition' => [